 - Loss of self-esteem, self-worth, and negative self-evaluation

 Our staff functions as a team no matter their specialty area, and is well trained in treating the various forms of co-occurring disorders often experienced by individuals with substance abuse conditions.
-At Cascade, our goal goes further than merely addressing your symptoms.
+At our drug addiction treatment center, our goal goes further than merely addressing your symptoms.
 It is our goal to enhance your overall quality of life and restore the hope in a future filled with happiness and satisfaction that you may have lost along the way.

 Our Philosophy and Benefits

-Cascade has designed a behavioral health center with the patient and their family in mind.
+As one of the leading drug addiction treatment centers near Seattle, we have designed a behavioral health hospital with the patient and their family in mind.
 We understand how difficult it is to make the decision to seek inpatient care.
 As such, while you may have experienced negative judgments aimed at you or lost relationships due to others not understanding your struggles, we will always see you as a unique person with strengths as opposed to just a combination of symptoms.
 We conceptualize addictions based on the most recent knowledge and understand that the condition is an illness that results from recurrent exposure of the brain to toxic chemical compounds.
 Therefore, we firmly believe that the symptoms of your addiction do not define you and we will help you re-establish your belief in your own self-efficacy and self-worth.

-We provide comprehensive care for those fighting a substance use disorder, employing a variety of techniques, as we recognize each individual is different and has different issues and problems.
+We provide comprehensive care at our treatment center for those fighting a substance use disorder, employing a variety of techniques, as we recognize each individual is different and has different issues and problems.
 Some of the specific components of our treatment program include:

 Medical Detoxification – We provide medically supervised and monitored detox for several substances, such as Alcohol, Opiates, and Sedatives.
 We use medication to make the detox process as comfortable as possible while you work to rid your body of the substance you have been addicted to.
 For some other substances, including Cocaine, Methamphetamine, Marijuana, Hallucinogens, and Club Drugs among others, we provide medical detox as necessary and when not necessary, admit individuals with abuse issues related to these drugs directly to our Inpatient Stabilization Unit.